orijoseph/android-home-assignment/README.md

 **Bonus**

 * We love animations!
 Add some cool stuff to the RecyclerView and wherever you feel it fits.
+* We believe in unit testing, show us that you are a believer as well.